OutSystems/docs-odc/src/eap/monitor-and-troubleshoot/client-side-traces.md

 * You can activate client-side traces only for apps published on or after August 8, 2024.
 You must publish or deploy the app to view traces.
 * End users might experience performance degradation when navigating between different pages provided by different apps.
-* End users might be unable to log in to an application using a custom domain.

 If your end users experience performance issues or are unable to log in to an app.
 OutSystems recommends not turning on client-side traces.